Iran alludes to Baku’s relations with Israel as it defends war games by Azerbaijan border

 Tehran officials made allusions to Azerbaijan’s friendly relations with Israel as they swiped away Baku’s objections to extensive Iranian military exercises by its border widely perceived as sabre-rattling.

 The Islamic Republic has clearly been peeved in recent weeks by a series of war games in Azerbaijan that involved Azerbaijani, Turkish and Pakistani forces and even included Turkish armed forces taking part in naval drills on the Caspian Sea, something the Iranians say goes against the spirit of an agreement that only countries bordering the sea are allowed to deploy military there.
-But it was the fact that Azerbaijan maintains warm relations with Israel as well as Baku’s purchase over the years of billions of dollars of Israeli arms—including ‘killer drones’, or loitering munitions, which proved devastatingly effective in Azerbaijan’s victory in last year’s Second Nagorno-Karabakh War with Armenia—that were the clear points of reference as Iran’s foreign ministry spokesman Saeed Khatibzadeh responded to a remark from Azerbaijan’s President Ilham Aliyev that he was “very surprised” that Tehran decided to hold drills close to his country’s border.
+But it was the fact that Azerbaijan maintains warm relations with Israel as well as Baku’s purchase over the years of billions of dollars of Israeli arms—including ‘kamikaze drones’, or loitering munitions, which proved devastatingly effective in Azerbaijan’s victory in last year’s Second Nagorno-Karabakh War with Armenia—that were the clear points of reference as Iran’s foreign ministry spokesman Saeed Khatibzadeh responded to a remark from Azerbaijan’s President Ilham Aliyev that he was “very surprised” that Tehran decided to hold drills close to his country’s border.

 “It’s clear that the Islamic Republic of Iran will not tolerate the presence of the Zionist regime nears its borders even if it’s just a show, and will take any action necessary to protect its national security,” Khatibzadeh told reporters on September 28.
 "The drills carried out by our country in the northwest border areas... are a question of sovereignty," he added.